elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-key-characteristics-of-the-preraphaelite-movement-and-how-are-they-reflected-in-john-william-waterhouses-the-lady-of-shalott.md

 seo:
   title: QuickTakes | Art History and Literature
   page_description: >-
-    Explore the key characteristics of the Pre-Raphaelite movement and how they are reflected in John William Waterhouse's painting The Lady of Shalott, showcasing detail, color, and narrative depth.
+    This text explores the key characteristics of the Pre-Raphaelite movement and their reflection in John William Waterhouse's painting 'The Lady of Shalott', emphasizing themes such as detail, color, emotional depth, and symbolism.
   page_keywords: >-
-    Pre-Raphaelite movement, John William Waterhouse, The Lady of Shalott, characteristics, attention to detail, vibrant colors, complex compositions, emotional themes, symbolism, literary inspiration
+    Pre-Raphaelite, John William Waterhouse, The Lady of Shalott, attention to detail, vibrant color palette, complex compositions, emotional themes, symbolism, rejection of industrialization, 19th century art, Tennyson, literary inspiration, narrative depth
 author: QuickTakes
 question: >-
     What are the key characteristics of the Pre-Raphaelite movement, and how are they reflected in John William Waterhouse's The Lady of Shalott?